Skip to contents

 graph$plot_function(X = f)

-Alternatively, we can set plotly = TRUE in the plot command to get a 3D visualization of the function:
+Alternatively, we can set type = "plotly" in the plot command to get a 3D visualization of the function:

 When the first argument of plot_function is a vector, the function assumes that the values in the vector are the values of the function evaluated at the vertices of the mesh.
 As an alternative, one can also provide a new dataset.
 To illustrate this, let us first construct a set of locations that are evenly spaced over each edge.
 Then, we will convert the data to Euclidean coordinates so that we can evaluate the function above.
 Then, process the data and finally plot the result: